 Dan Holler is the Communications Director for Heritage Action for America.
 He is responsible for Heritage Action’s media outreach, pushing for conservative policies, providing conservative insights on upcoming votes and explaining how and why Conservatives often break ranks from the Establishment.
 Dan also manages Heritage Action’s blog and social media outreach.Prior to his work with Heritage Action, Dan was the Deputy Director of Senate Relations for The Heritage Foundation, where he was responsible for educating Senators and their staffs about think tank’s latest research and policy recommendations, with an emphasis on energy and environment, taxes, health care and national security.

-Andrew McIndoe is the Development Manager for Heritage Action for America.
+Andrew McIndoe is the Development Director for Heritage Action for America.
 He leads Heritage Action’s fundraising efforts, ensuring the organization has the resources it needs to remain the tip of the conservative spear in Washington.
 Previously, Andrew was the Director of Development at the Bill of Rights Institute and Development Associate at The Fund for American Studies.
 He was Morton Blackwell’s intern at the Leadership Institute, a Sarah T. Herman Scholar at the Young America’s Foundation Reagan Ranch Center, and a development intern at The Heritage Foundation.
 Originally from North Carolina, Andrew graduated with high honors from Grove City College.

 Jack is the Digital Associate for Heritage Action for America.
 Before joining Heritage Action, Jack completed internships at the Heritage Foundation, the New York Post, and in multiple campaigns in his home state of North Carolina.
 He graduated from Elon University with a BA in political science and in journalism.
 He lives in the D.C. area with his wife and daughter.